yxlin/ppda/README.md

 simulations add a heavy computational burden on every step of PDA algorithm.

-We implement _gpda_, using Armadillo C++ and CUDA libraries in order to provide a practical and efficient solution for PDA, which is ready for applying on Bayesian computation. _gpda_ enables parallel computations with millions threads using graphics processing unit (GPU) and avoids moving large chunk of memories back and forth system and GPU Memories.
-Hence, _gpda_ practically removes the computational burden that involves large numbers (>1e6) of model simulations without suffering the pitfall of moving memories.
+We implement _gpda_, using Armadillo C++ and CUDA libraries in order to provide a practical and efficient solution for PDA, which is ready to apply on Bayesian computation. _gpda_ enables parallel computation with millions of threads using GPU and avoids moving large chunk of memories back and forth the system and GPU memories.
+Hence, _gpda_ practically removes the computational burden that involves large numbers (>1e6) of model simulations without suffering the limitation of memory bandwidth.
 This solution allows one to rapidly approximate probability densities with ultra-high precision.

 This project is still under active development.
 We are glad if you find software here is useful.
 If you've found any bugs or have any suggestions,